 Coloring is relaxing and may reduce stress, anxiety, depression, and PTSD.
 But the benefits of coloring are not the same as art therapy or creating art.

-But is coloring just for fun?
+But is coloring just a fun activity?

-Does coloring deliver stress relief and other mental health benefits?
+Or does coloring deliver stress relief and other mental health benefits?

 How does it compare to creating your own art or even to art therapy?

-Benefits of Coloring: Stress Relief and Better Sleep
+The Main Benefits of Coloring: Stress Relief and Better Sleep

 Coloring enthusiasts claim that coloring makes them feel calmer, mentally clearer, happier, and more relaxed.